scaffops/python/fragments/guide.md

     <sub>If you encounter any problems, refer to [the official documentation](https://python-poetry.org/docs/#installation) for the most up-to-date installation instructions.</sub>

+    If you want to use pipx to install dev dependencies as well, install the [export plugin](https://github.com/python-poetry/poetry-plugin-export#readme):
+    ```shell
+    pipx inject poetry poetry-plugin-export
+    ```

     Be sure to have Python {{python_version}} installed—if you use [pyenv](https://github.com/pyenv/pyenv#readme), simply run:

     ```shell